engramic/engramic/docs/index.md

     retrieve --> respond
     respond --> stream
     codify --> consolidate
     respond --> codify
 ```

 *Engramic's core services.
 Engramic uses a learning loop, building memories from responses and responses from memories*.

 ### Why Engramic?

 Engramic is designed to learn from your unstructured, proprietary data using any large language model (LLM).
-When we study, we often begin by reading a document from start to finish.
-But true understanding comes from synthesizing the information, asking questions, identifying what’s meaningful, and connecting it to prior knowledge and related context.
+Understanding comes from synthesizing the information, asking questions, identifying what’s meaningful, and connecting it to prior knowledge and related context.
 Learning is an iterative process—not a linear one.
 That’s why we believe a large context window alone doesn’t solve the challenge of truly understanding a dataset.
 This belief, shaped by two years of research, is what inspired Engramic’s design.

 ---